UCL-ARC/Mutein/Documents/yamlmake.md

         wget $(cat {%input}) -O {%output}
 ```

 Each action specifies one or more input and output files.
 If the output files are all present and more recent than any input file then the action is not executed.
 Likewise if any input file is missing the action will not run.
-The shell field of the action contains curly bracket placeholders where YAMLmake substitutes the input and output filenames before running the command either locally or through qsub.
+The shell field of the action contains curly bracket placeholders where YAMLmake substitutes the input and output filenames before running the command either locally or through GridEngine.
 Provided the return code is zero and all the specified output files were created the action is considered to have succeeded.
 If the action is considered to have failed then any output files present will be removed, either by deletion or moving to a specified recycle bin folder.
 They can also be flagged as stale in-place by setting the mtime to a special value.

 ### include